tuist/tuist/docs/usage/configuration.md

 ## Disable error tracking

-By default, Tuist reports unhandled exceptions and bugs anonymously to [Sentry](https://sentry.io).
+By default, Tuist reports unhandled exceptions and bugs anonymously by creating GitHub issues.
 This feature can be disabled by defining the variable `TUIST_ANALYTICS_DISABLED=1` in your environment or passing it when calling Tuist:

 ```bash
 TUIST_ANALYTICS_DISABLED=1 tuist generate